-- 60. Many of the issues that are relevant to windows and glazing are also applicable to doors.
+56. Many of the issues that are relevant to windows and glazing are also applicable to doors.
 Where possible, traditional timber doors should be retained and repaired.
 Replacements, where necessary, should reinstate the original door style if known, or be in keeping with the period of original construction.
 Whilst traditional door patterns are, on the whole, more varied than windows there are some general principles that apply.
 Front doors were not generally glazed, where they have fanlights above, although later Victorian and Edwardian properties often had upper panels added or replaced by frosted and / or decorated glass.
 Fanlights, door cases and other ancillary features must always be preserved, repaired and maintained.
 The design and style of the ironmongery is also important and should match the design and style of the original door.
-External lever handles should be avoided. - 61.
-Within the Article 4(2) area, planning permission is not required for the repair or exact replacement of a historic door and where householders wish to replicate existing non-traditional doors, planning permission will not be required providing that the doors pre-date the designation of the conservation area and exact replicas are proposed
+External lever handles should be avoided.

-Porches and canopies
+Porches and Canopies

-62. These should reflect local traditions of simplicity and utility, with either flat, bracketed canopies or lean-to roofs on supports.
+57. These should reflect local traditions of simplicity and utility, with either flat, bracketed canopies or lean-to roofs on supports.
 More ornate door cases should be carefully repaired or restored.

-Access for the disabled
+Access for the Disabled

-63. It is necessary to provide access for the disabled, to conform with accessibility legislation.
+58. It is necessary to provide access for the disabled, to comply with accessibility legislation.
 It is always important to ensure that the regulations and supporting guidance are correctly interpreted for Listed Buildings and Conservation Areas.
-Where works of this nature are applied they should be done sensitively and with regard to the overarching principles of proportions, design, materials and workmanship that apply for the building as a whole
+Where works of this nature are applied they should be done sensitively and with regard to the overarching principles of proportions, design, materials and workmanship that apply for the building as a whole.